 We use “cookies” when you visit our websites.

 A cookie is a packet of data that a website puts on your computer’s web browser to identify you as a visitor to that website and remember your activity.
 Most web browsers are set by default to accept cookies.
-Cookies may last for just for the duration of your visit or they may last for longer allowing the server to recognise visitors over multiple visits.
+Cookies may last for just the duration of your visit or they may last for longer allowing the server to recognise visitors over multiple visits.
 They are unable to search your computer in any way and cannot introduce viruses to your computer.

 While a cookie may identify your computer, it should not identify you unless you are logged into the website (for example, when accessing restricted content).
 Types of cookies on our websites may include: